 Back to Restaurant Week.
 Since it was the first day of Chinese New Year on February 5th, Tuesday why not go out and have a nice meal, it is, after all, the biggest day in the Chinese culture.
 So we ended up going for:

-After searching up this restaurant on Yelp, I thought it will be a good place for dinner.
-After stepping in the restaurant, we were shown to our table, descending into a spacious, rather dark dining room with beautiful bars at the entrance and side.
+After stepping into the restaurant, we were shown to our table, descending into a spacious, rather dark dining room with beautiful bars at the entrance and side.
 Service was pretty good, I must say.
-Water was brought to the table quick, our server greeted us with a smile and our order went smoothly.
+Water was brought to the table quickly, our server greeted us with a smile and our order went smoothly.

 I see people on Yelp praising the delicious bread and butter and I must say, it really is as good as I expected.
 Here is the dinner menu for Restaurant Week